Creamy Tomato Soup with Home-Canned Tomatoes

-For other recipes using tomatoes, canned or otherwise, please see my Red & Yellow Tomato Recipes Collection or my Green Tomato Recipes Collection, part of the Visual Recipe Index by Ingredient.
-For even more ideas from around the internet, I've got a Tomato board, as well as a host of other farm share-related Pinterest boards (link to my Pinterest page).
+For other recipes using tomatoes, canned or otherwise, please see my Red & Yellow Tomato Recipes Collection or my Green Tomato Recipes Collection, part of the Visual Recipe Index by Ingredient, a resource for folks like me eating from the farm share, the farmer's market, the garden, the neighbor's garden, and great deals on ugly produce at the grocery store.

 Creamy Tomato Soup with Home-Canned Tomatoes (serves 4-6)